 Explore Invoice Factoring as an Alternative

 If accounts receivable insurance feels like overkill and/or you need to accelerate your cash flow, invoice factoring may be a better fit for your business needs.
-With factoring, you sell your invoices to a third-party company known as a factor.
+With factoring, you sell your accounts receivables to a third-party company known as a factor.
 The factor pays you right away and then waits on payment from your customer.
-Because your customer is ultimately the one paying invoice, your factoring company will typically run credit checks on them and keep you in the loop about their overall creditworthiness, so your overall risk is reduced.
+Because your customer is ultimately the one paying invoice, your factoring company will typically run credit checks to ensure the creditworthiness of new and existing customers, so your overall risk is reduced.

 Get a Complimentary Charter Capital Rate Quote